IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

 A **bastion** host is a computer from which you access the OpenShift cluster through the command line to administrate the OCP cluster.
 Administration of an OCP cluster also includes the configuration and installation of new software such as CP4BA.
 To do that, this Lab shows you how to use the scripts and information provided by the CP4BA development teams, by executing these scripts on the bastion host.
 Therefore, the bastion host must be one of RHEL, CentOS, or macOS.
 Finally, all commands these scripts need must also be available on the bastion host, for example, the OpenShift CLI, Kubernetes CLI, and so on.

-The preparation of a bastion host is discussed in the documentation on this page: **[Preparing a client to connect to the cluster](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=deployment-preparing-client-connect-cluster)**.
+The preparation of a bastion host is discussed in the documentation on this page: **<a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=deployment-preparing-client-connect-cluster" target="_blank">Preparing a client to connect to the cluster</a>**.

 Other services are also deployed on this specific bastion host.
 The most important ones are the LDAP Server, which is used as the Authentication provider for the CP4BA deployment, and an NFS Server to provide persistent storage capabilities to the Openshift cluster.